Ol Pejeta Bush Camp, Ol Pejeta Conservancy, Laikipia Region

 However you choose to spend your days, Ol Pejeta guarantees a wonderfully varied safari adventure in this remarkable corner of Kenya and deep insight into the future of conservation.
 Most of the Ol Pejeta team members, led by Alex Hunter, are drawn from the communities around the conservancy.
 Their genuine warmth and Alex’s infinite knowledge of the area combine to give you a truly personal experience at this intimate and traditional bush camp.
 The team creates exceptional safari experiences with a focus on the pioneering projects in the area – experienced safari travellers choose this base to gain a deeper understanding of the very best of world-leading conservation practice.

-Today, only three Northern white rhino remain in the world – and all of these are at Ol Pejeta Conservancy, in the 700-acre Endangered Species Enclosure protected by 24-hour armed security.
+Today, only two Northern white rhino remain in the world – and all of these are at Ol Pejeta Conservancy, in the 700-acre Endangered Species Enclosure protected by 24-hour armed security.
 Take the opportunity to visit the enclosure and view these majestic animals in this private and intimate setting, and hear their dedicated keepers tell of their amazing journey to Kenya from the Czech Republic and the efforts to preserve the last of this highly endangered species.

 You will have a unique opportunity to spend time with the researchers in the conservancy, learning about and tracking the lions that live here.
 Information gathered is passed directly to the Ol Pejeta Ecological Department in order to further understand these magnificent predators.